-Zika can be transmitted through several species of Aedes mosquitos, but the Aedes aegypti, also known as the yellow fever mosquito, most commonly transmits it (x).
-Unlike malaria-carrying mosquitos, Aedes mosquitos bite during the day, especially around dawn and dusk.
+Zika transmits through several Aedes mosquito species, but the Aedes aegypti, also known as the yellow fever mosquito, most commonly transmit this virus. (x) Unlike malaria-carrying mosquitos, Aedes mosquitos bite during the day, especially around dawn and dusk.
 It’s helpful to know so you can prepare your outings with proper clothing and repellant.

 When a female mosquito bites an already infected host, the virus enters the mosquito’s system, replicates itself and then spreads to its salivary glands.
 It then takes about eight to ten days for the virus to incubate in the mosquito.
-Once the infected mosquito feeds on someone else, the virus transmits to the person.
-It incubates in a human for about three to twelve days, after which it begins to replicate and spread to glands and the nervous system (x).
+Once the infected mosquito feeds on you, the virus transmits to you.
+It incubates in your body for about three to twelve days, after which it reproduces and spreads to your glands and nervous system. (x)

-Zika is rarely fatal, but can result in serious complications.
+Zika is rarely fatal but can cause serious complications.
 No cure exists yet, so global efforts focus on awareness and prevention.
-The goal of these efforts is to reduce rates of infection from mosquito to human and from one human to another.
+These efforts aim to reduce rates of infection from mosquito to human and from one human to another.
 Following basic protocols as repellant, avoiding standing water, insect nets or screens and wearing long-sleeve shirts and pants helps prevent the spread of the disease. (x)

 History of Zika Virus

 Zika virus was first identified in rhesus monkeys in 1947 in Uganda’s Zika Forest.
-These monkeys are small and brown with red skin, used in medical research. (x) Then, in 1952, the first human case of the virus was identified in Tanzania and Uganda.
-Outbreaks have periodically been recorded in Asia, the Pacific, the Americas and Africa.
-A major outbreak of the disease occurred in Brazil in 2016, which raised international awareness.
-Since then, outbreaks have occurred in Brownsville, Texas and Miami, Florida (x).
+These monkeys are small and brown with red skin, used in medical research. (x) Then, in 1952, medical teams identified the first human case of the virus in Tanzania and Uganda.
+Outbreaks have periodically occurred in Asia, the Pacific, the Americas and Africa.
+A significant outbreak of the disease occurred in Brazil in 2016, which raised international awareness.
+Since then, outbreaks have occurred in Brownsville, Texas and Miami, Florida. (x)

 Symptoms of Zika Virus

-Roughly 4 of 5 of people who become infected with the virus have minimal to no signs.
-When symptoms do occur, however, they present 3 to 14 days after exposure and are usually mild and last for about 2 to 7 days (x).
-Some commonly reported symptoms include (x):
+Roughly 4 of 5 people who become infected with the virus have minimal to no signs.
+However, when symptoms occur, they present 3 to 14 days after exposure and are usually mild and last for about 2 to 7 days. (x) Some commonly reported symptoms include: (x)